GalaxySH/cr-counting-bot/README.md

 ## Running Locally

-It is not reccomended to run this locally, as you lose out on some functionality.
-If theres an issue with the bot, open a github issue, or join the [support server](https://dsc.gg/ro).
-That said, if you want to contribute, or just like running stuff locally, see below.
+It is not recommended to run this locally, as you lose out on some functionality.
+If there's an issue with the bot, open a GitHub issue, or join the [support server](https://dsc.gg/ro).
+That said, if you want to contribute or just like running stuff locally, see below.

 ### With Docker